5 Alternatives to Knowledge-Based Authentication

 Behavioral authentication utilizes machine learning and artificial intelligence to analyze user behavior.
 It assesses patterns in how users interact with systems and applications, such as keystroke dynamics, mouse movements, and device usage.

 If a user’s behavior deviates significantly from their typical patterns, it can trigger alerts for potential unauthorized access.
-Behavioral analytics systems are commonly used in AI verification platforms, for example.
+Behavioral analytics systems are commonly used in AI based verification platforms, for example.

 4. Token-Based Authentication